-Applicable laws and regulations set requirements for the monitoring, assessment, and decision-making concerning related party transactions as well as for the disclosure of executed related party transactions.
+Applicable laws and regulations set requirements for the monitoring and assessment of as well as the decision-making concerning related party transactions and the disclosure of executed related party transactions.

-Related party transactions that are not part of the Company’s ordinary course of business or are made in deviation from customary commercial terms require a decision of the Board to carry out the related party transaction, unless required otherwise based on applicable laws and regulations.
+Related party transactions that are not part of the Company’s ordinary course of business or are made in deviation from customary commercial terms require a decision by the Board for the related party transaction to be carried out, unless otherwise required by applicable laws and regulations.
 In respect of such related party transactions the Board must ensure that:

 (i) the relevant transactions have been appropriately identified, reported, and controlled

 (ii) the Conflict of Interest Policy has been carefully considered in the preparation and decision-making process and